Ipasky/aws-minecraft-modded-server/README.md

 ### On-Demand vs Spot Instance
 First of all, let’s discuss which purchase model you should choose for your instance.
 You have to decide whether you want to use an **On-Demand** or a **Spot Instance**.
 The difference between them is the following:

 - **On-Demand Instances** are for applications that **cannot be interrupted**.
 You can run the server 24/7 without any problems.
 Additionally, On-Demand instances allow you to **start and stop the instance whenever you want**, so you have **full control** over your server and usage.

 - **Spot Instances**, on the other hand, let you **take advantage of unused EC2 capacity** at a much lower price.
 However, AWS can **shut down your instance at any time** if that capacity is needed elsewhere — you'll receive a 2-minute warning before it's terminated.
   The downside is that **you can’t start or stop Spot Instances manually** unless you set up complex automation.
 They're more suited for services that run continuously, like a 24h/day server without manual control.

 In our case, we decided to go with **On-Demand Instances**.
-Even though Spot Instances are significantly cheaper, for example, for a `t3.2xlarge` instance we would pay **$0.3328/hour On-Demand** vs **$0.0966/hour Spot**:
+Even though Spot Instances are significantly cheaper, for example a `t3.2xlarge` instance we would pay **$0.3328/hour On-Demand** vs **$0.0966/hour Spot** I prefer having **full control over the server's active hours**.

 | ![Image 1](img/image-1.png) | ![Image 2](img/image-2.png) |
 |-----------------------------|-----------------------------|

-I prefer having **full control over the server's active hours**.

 We don’t need the server running all day, especially if no one is playing — that would just waste money on unused time.
 If you prefer to have the server available 24/7 and want to save money, **Spot Instances** might be a better fit.
 It really depends on your group’s **play style, schedule, and budget**.